 Geo-Coastal Grass Paving reinforced grass system is manufactured in the EU from high quality UV stabilised recycled HDPE, making it very durable and environmentally friendly.
 The standard colours is green and black.
 Other colours are available on request.

 Our Grass Paving is TUV certified as fit for purpose and has also been extensively tested and approved for use in many high profile applications such as on motorway medians, hard shoulders and service areas for the NRA as well as carparks and driveways for the OPW.
-Other common uses include and buggy tracks, helipads and pedestrian tracks, grass driveways, grass car park, grass footpaths, wheelchair paths and fire access roads for many golf courses, apartment blocks, industrial developments and hotels.
+Other common uses include and buggy tracks, helipads and pedestrian tracks, grass driveways, grass car park, grass footpaths, wheelchair paths, tree root protection applications and fire access roads for many golf courses, apartment blocks, industrial developments and hotels.

 When filled with gravel, this paving system also becomes a very effective and durable Gravel Paving gravel reinforcement system.
 It has been used extensively and successfully by various golf clubs, hotels and parks for this purpose.
 More information on this is available from our Gravel Paving webpage.

 Recent notable Grass Paving applications are on the Avoca Dunboyne, Dept. of the Environment in Wexford, Microsoft in Grangecastle, Google Ireland in Grangecastle, M50 Motorway, M7 Motorway, Malahide Castle, Grangegorman Hospital, Oakfield House, Howth Golf Club, Young Offenders Detention Centre Centre in Lusk, Kerry Group in Naas, Jazz Pharmaceutical in Athlone, etc.